Hong Kong–Singapore relations: Pre-contemporary era

+Contemporary era

-Lee Kuan Yew, who became the Prime Minister of Singapore in 1959, had visited Hong Kong several times during his office and expressed opinions about political development of Hong Kong.
+Lee Kuan Yew, who was the Prime Minister of Singapore from 1959 to 1990, visited Hong Kong several times during his term of office and expressed opinions about the political development of Hong Kong.
 In 1984, the Sino-British Joint Declaration was signed between China and the United Kingdom stating that the former would take over Hong Kong on July 1, 1997, stimulating waves of mass migrations from Hong Kong.
 Hence, the government of Singapore issued a quota of 25,000 family immigrant visas for people in Hong Kong.

 In 1997, Tang Liang Hong, the leader of the Workers' Party in Singapore fled to Australia.
 He published the book Memoir of Tang Liang Hong during his stay in Hong Kong with the assistance of the Chinese University of Hong Kong.
 In 2000, the Chinese University of Hong Kong conferred an honorary doctorate upon Lee Kuan Yew, to the dissatisfaction of the Student Union of the university.
 The union organized a petition to urge the university rescind the decision.

 On September 17, 2014, Lee Hsien Loong, the Prime Minister of Singapore, visited Hong Kong and met with Leung Chun Ying, the Chief Executive of Hong Kong.
 Leung Chun Ying and Lee Hsien Loong talked about cooperation and interaction between Hong Kong and Singapore including housing, land use planning and infrastructures.
 Leung Chun Ying also organized a banquet to regale Lee Hsien Loong.

 Following Lee Kuan Yew's death on March 23, 2015, Leung expressed condolences over the death of Lee by sending a message to his son, Lee Hsien Loong, the Prime Minister of Singapore.

 On June 30, 2015, Amos Yee, a Singaporean blogger, was sentenced to four weeks in jail due to uploading a video criticizing Lee Kuan Yew.
 Student unions from eight universities in Hong Kong protested near the Consulate General of Singapore in Hong Kong to urge the government of Singapore to release Amos Yee.